KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 Now we have a basic controller to send a message to the :MOVE Motor to drive forward.
 Connect your BBC micro:bit and click ``|Download|``.
 Once programmed, power the BBC micro:bit and check a letter 'T' appears on the screen.

 ### Transmitter Code Done @unplugged
-So, the transmitter code at this stage is complete.
+Now we have a basic transmitter.
 Click the OK button on the right editor and start work on the receiver code.
 Once that tutorial is complete, come back and click OK to get to the next stage.
 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)

 ### Adjustable speed control @unplugged